xdccrlz/sm64-port/README.md

 1. `git clone --recursive https://github.com/fgsfdsfgs/sm64-port.git -b xbox sm64-xbox`
 2. Copy your SM64 ROM into the `sm64-xbox` directory, rename it to `baserom.us.z64` (`baserom.eu.z64` or `baserom.jp.z64` for other regions).
 3. `cd sm64-xbox && make -j4`

+In both cases you can find the resulting PBE file at `build/<VERSION>_xbox/out/default.pbe`.
-4. This will produce an Xbox executable at `build/<VERSION>_pc/out/default.pbe` and an Xbox ISO called `sm64.iso` in the root repo directory.
+The build process also produces an Xbox ISO called `sm64.iso` in the root repo directory.

 ## Building native executables